 Register to hire temporary foreign workers

 Employers can hire foreign workers to fill temporary labour and skill shortages.
-In British Columbia, temporary foreign workers are protected by law from unfair employers and practices.
+In British Columbia, temporary foreign workers are protected from unfair employers and practices by the Employment Standards Act and Temporary Foreign Worker Protection Act.

 Employers must follow these steps

-If you are renewing your registration, you will need to apply through this same process.
+To renew your registration, apply again through this same process.

 Apply for a certificate of registration